Hose fitted on radiator drain valve

 You will need a 15mm nut, olive, and a small piece of copper pipe.
 You might need a 3/4″ nut and tail that come with new radiator valves also.

-Radiator drain down tools
+Radiator drain down hose adaptors

 You can drain the radiator, remove it, or just blank it, but the end goal is the same which is to isolate an individual radiator and drain the system from a radiator valve.